ishaan-awasthi/COOK/README.md

 <p> </p>
 <h1>Variable Declaration</h1>

 COOK supports two variable types: integers and strings.
-As with all processes in COOK, you will need to signal to the compiler that you intend to declare a variable using a key: ``measure`` for integers and ``prepare`` for strings. if you choose not to initialize an integer variable with a value, it will default to 0 in order to avoid any null exceptions.
+As with all processes in COOK, you will need to signal to the compiler that you intend to declare a variable using a key: `measure` for integers and `prepare` for strings. if you choose not to initialize an integer variable with a value, it will default to 0 in order to avoid any null exceptions.
+Variable declarations are one of the few exceptions to the reference rule, using the reference key `of`.

 The stripped-down syntax for both declarations is as follows:
 ```